trustedsec/SysmonCommunityGuide/chapters/file_delete_detected.md

 **Hashes**: Full hash of the file with the algorithms in the HashType field.
 This is also the filename of the saved file in the ArchiveDirectory

-This event type is recomended for those cases where there is a large number of false positive for a given rule but still it is of value to log the action or the rule has false positives for files that could be of great size like archive file or image files like ISO, IMG and others.
+This event type is recommended for those cases where there is a large number of false positive for a given rule but still it is of value to log the action or the rule has false positives for files that could be of great size like archive file or image files like ISO, IMG and others.